redocelotcode/repo/README.md

 nav bar and footer in Views/template \

 Todo:
+- remove references/foundations for GitHub integration since its retired now :(
 - chart generation
 - sync with everywhere we have a placeholder image
 - comparison tool (basically just show two graphs on one page)